mpasovic/majapasovic.org/_posts/2013-12-23-cyborg-manifesto.md

-Thomas Taylor’s translations which date back to the eighteenth century), is because no modern human being is capable of translating such an overwhelming amount of pages (tens of thousands of pages) during their lifetime).
+Thomas Taylor’s translations which date back to the eighteenth century), is because no modern human being is capable of translating such an overwhelming amount of pages (tens of thousands of pages) during their lifetime.
 This is not because modern humans are intellectually incapable of completing highly demanding tasks.
-On the contrary, human beings have the capacity to possess admirable acuity and expertise in a number of fields.
+On the contrary, human beings have the capacity for admirable acuity and expertise in a number of fields.
 The problem with the modern human is that he/she relies heavily on the capacity of machines, instead of the capacities of their own bodies and the intellect.
 So long as we continue to be subservient to